digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-12-21-2017-a-year-of-campaigning-for-digital-rights.md

 It was welcoming to see global condemnation of Australia&#8217;s own Attorney General George Brandis&#8217; attacks on digital rights.
 Access Now recognized Senator Brandis as a Villain among the annual [&#8216;Heroes and Villains Award&#8217;][32] recipients for his comments in opposition to strong digital security tools like encryption.

-As a leading official representing Australia in the notorious “Five Eyes” partnership, Attorney General Brandis has pushed publicly for requirements for companies to implement measures to allow law enforcement to bypass encryption protections for exceptional access to digital content.
+As a leading official representing Australia in the notorious "Five Eyes" partnership, Attorney General Brandis has pushed publicly for requirements for companies to implement measures to allow law enforcement to bypass encryption protections for exceptional access to digital content.

-Digital Rights Watch&#8217;s own Tim Singleton Norton also received a special mention as a ‘Hero’ in the 2017 awards.
+Digital Rights Watch&#8217;s own Tim Singleton Norton also received a special mention as a 'Hero' in the 2017 awards.

 **Internet access as a human right for asylum seekers**